viccon/sturdyc/README.md

 }
 ```

-and wrap the lines of code that retrieves the data in a function, and then hand
+All we would have to do is wrap the lines of code that retrieves the data in a
-that over to our cache client:
+function, and then hand that over to our cache client:

 ```go
 func (c *Client) Order(ctx context.Context, id string) (Order, error) {